Region - USA

 Anything you can do to make your site more difficult to access will let thieves know that you are not an easy target, and they will likely move on to the next target.

-Warning signs around your site can have a huge impact on reducing copper theft.
-Letting potential thieves know you have security measures (surveillance cameras, guards, barbed fencing, etc.) shows that you have hardened your site against theft.
+Warning signs around your site can have a significant impact on reducing copper theft.
+Letting potential thieves know you have security measures (surveillance cameras, guards, barbed fencing, etc.) shows you have hardened your site against theft.

 You should also utilize warning signs to alert thieves to hazards associated with copper theft, such as electrocution from stripping out copper wiring.
 If a criminal realizes their life could be in jeopardy if they try to remove copper from your site, they are likely to think twice.